 FCPS also contracts with Los Angeles County for direct certification to identify families receiving assistance.
-This provides a legal way to properly identify students who qualify for free or reduced price meals.
+This provides a legal way to properly identify students who qualify for free or reduced meals.
 The Charter School's counselor is in direct contact with community providers and Hope Gardens, a homeless shelter for women with children.
-The Charter School has partnered with Hope Gardens and all students are enrolled at FACS or FPC.
+The Charter School has partnered with Hope Gardens and all students are enrolled and considered living in the former attendance area of Fenton Avenue Elementary School.